linroger/Wealth-of-Nations/Advanced Investments/Lecture 1- Probability Distributions of Returns.md

 Table 1.1 shows annualized estimates of mean returns in excess of the average T-bill return and risk measures for various asset classes over the period 1980-2022.
 Stocks:

-U.S. broad stock market index; I-Stocks: International stocks; Value: U.S. value stocks; Small: U.S. Small-cap stocks; T-Bonds: U.S. Treasury bonds; I-Bonds: International bonds; C-Bonds: U.S. Corporate bonds; REITS: U.S. Real estate investment trusts.
+U.S. broad stock market index; I-Stocks: International stocks; Value: U.S. value stocks; Small: U.S. Small-cap stocks; T-Bonds: U.S. Treasury bonds; I-Bonds: International bonds; C-Bonds: U.S. [[Class Notes 2 – Corporate Bond Contracts|Corporate Bonds]]; REITS: U.S. Real estate investment trusts.

 The underlying data is monthly returns and I annualized the estimates using the approach we just discussed.
 The roughly four decades covered by the sample have been ones in which risky assets generally performed well.
 For this reason we see that most asset classes have estimated expected excess returns,  $\hat{\mu}-R_{f}$,  far more than two standard errors from zero.
 But still,  there is substantial remaining uncertainty about the true expected returns of these asset classes.